Child Custody Attorney Cincinnati

 Regardless of the custody determination, you will need to develop a parenting time schedule for the children.
 No schedule is right for every family and the needs of the children will change over time.
 Despite this, the Court requires that a specific schedule is outlined in the court order even if the parents will loosely follow it.

 There are various “standard” parenting time orders produced by each county that provide types of schedules that are connected to the developmental age of the children.
 Regardless of the resources you view to determine the parenting time schedule, it should consider every need of all family members, the child’s age, the child’s engagement in activities or enrichment, and the distance between the two households.
+It is not only about delineating timeframe but also ensuring a cooperative framework that promotes healthy relationships between the children and both parents, ultimately enhancing their emotional well-being and stability during a potentially disruptive period in their lives.

 Stories From Families We’ve Helped